Azure/Industrial-IoT/docs/manual/readme.md

 Steps to verify that:

 - check the memory and CPU consumption on the pod where the service runs to see if they are too high.
 More than 1 GB of memory consumption and more than 250 millicores of CPU consumption would be considered high.

--   check the CosmosDB instance in the Azure portal for alerts like “number of requests exceeding capacity”.
+- check the CosmosDB instance in the Azure portal for alerts like "number of requests exceeding capacity".

 If you discover one of these issues, it’s either possible to reduce the resource consumption of the service or to increase assigned resources: